austinpischer/SeatPM/README.md

 9. Filenames should be in "snake_case"

-10. Variables and whatnot should be in "PascalCase"
+10. Variables and whatnot should be in "PascalCase" with underscores between acronyms and other words.

 11. This project tries to adhere to object-oriented C (OOC) principles.
     These are self-imposed rules that are not actually part of the C language.